We produce generous, full bodied wines from old vines growing in a warm climate. They are best consumed with equally

 Whilst we remain committed to producing full bodied red wines, we are constantly seeking to improve and refine them.
 I think that refinement is important when given such natural generosity.

-The benefit is more pure, natural tasting wine which more transparently reflects the place it comes from and the vintage.
+The benefit is more pure, natural tasting wine which better reflects the place it comes from and the vintage.

 Other changes have come about following the introduction of screw caps in 2012.
 This more reliable seal slows the development of the wine in every bottle to a level provided by only the best corks and our wine making has changed to allow for the new closure.
 We now give the wines longer in vat and have increased their exposure to oxygen during barrel maturation.
-This produces a more refined flavour but reduces the colour density and purple hue slightly for the first couple of years following bottling.
-The colour however should be more stable over time.
+This produces a more refined flavour but reduces the colour density and purple hue slightly at bottling.
+The colour should be more stable over time though, even gaining depth during the first couple of years.

 Drew and Rae Noon.